ljsinclair/featurebase-docs/docs/community/com-monitoring/old-datadog.md

 ## Configuration of FeatureBase

 First, configure FeatureBase to write metrics that Datadog can scrape.
-This is done in your `featurebase.conf` file. `featurebase.conf` is likely located at `/etc/featurebase.conf` but you can search for it by running `sudo find / -name featurebase.conf`.

-Include the following text in featurebase.conf:
+* CD to `/featurebase/opt`
+* Edit `featurebase.conf` file then add the following parameters:

 ```
 [metric]